Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Examples

 \section{Examples}

 In this section, specific examples are provided where the results presented above are applicable.
 As stated in the introduction, most of the examples in~\cite{https://doi.org/10.48550/arxiv.1309.5595,MR3766391} are viable and many Lyapunov functions have already been given in these references (applicable here after a simple transformation, see Remark~\ref{before51}).
-A notable exception is the stochastic SIR model, where the Lipschitz constant of the diffusion coefficients grow too quickly for the Lyapunov functions given there.
+A notable exception is the stochastic SIR model, where the Lipschitz constant of the diffusion coefficients grow too quickly for the Lyapunov functions given there (besides, the domain in that example is not~$\mathbb{R}^n$ as assumed for the main results in the present work).
 Here, the focus is placed on two particular examples differing in some considerable way to analogies in the aforementioned references.
-In Section~\ref{langwithvarlya}, our results are applied to the (underdamped) Langevin dynamics with variable friction, which, by definition, does not have globally Lipschitz (nor monotone) coefficients; this is motivated by the work~\cite{optfric}.
+In Section~\ref{langwithvarlya}, our results are applied to the underdamped Langevin dynamics with variable friction, which in general (for example as soon as friction depends on position) does not have globally Lipschitz (nor monotone) coefficients; this is motivated by the work~\cite{optfric}.
 In Section~\ref{stochdufflya}, a Lyapunov function ($V_0$ satisfying~$LV_0\leq CV_0$) is given for the Stochastic Duffing-van der Pol equation with parameter values not accounted for in previous works mentioned above.